sethmlarson/sethmlarson.dev/app/markdown/2024-04-10/security-developer-in-residence-weekly-report-33.md

   this exact attack*", let's focus on how the sum of contributions and support are making attacks on open source more difficult in general.
 * We need better visibility into critical languishing projects. xz likely wasn't on anyone's list of critical projects before this event (when it should have been!)
-  It isn't sustainable to figure out which projects are on critical and need help by waiting for the next newsworthy attack or vulnerability.
+  It isn't sustainable to figure out which projects are critical and need help by waiting for the next newsworthy attack or vulnerability.

 I also reflected on how my own work is contributing to one of many solutions to problems like this.